Air-Source Heat Pumps

 - Have an AHRI certificate of product rating; and

-- Meet BPA’s efficiency specifications for both heating and cooling per the BPA Heat Pump Specification.
+- Meet BPA’s efficiency specifications for both heating and cooling per the BPA Heat Pump Specifications.